Dreadlocks: Africa

 In Ghana, among the Ashanti people, Okomfo priests are identified by their dreadlocks.
 They are not allowed to cut their hair and must allow it to mat and lock naturally.
 Locs are symbols of higher power reserved for priests.
 Other spiritual people in Southern Africa who wear dreadlocks are Sangomas.
 Sangomas wear red and white beaded dreadlocks to connect to ancestral spirits.
 Two African men were interviewed, explaining why they chose to wear dreadlocks.
 "One – Mr. Ngqula – said he wore his dreadlocks to obey his ancestors' call, given through dreams, to become a 'sangoma' in accordance with his Xhosa culture.
 Another – Mr. Kamlana – said he was instructed to wear his dreadlocks by his ancestors and did so to overcome 'intwasa', a condition understood in African culture as an injunction from the ancestors to become a traditional healer, from which he had suffered since childhood."
 In Zimbabwe, there is a tradition of locking hair called mhotsi worn by spirit mediums called svikiro.
 The Rastafarian religion spread to Zimbabwe and influenced some women in Harare to wear locs because they believe in the Rastafari's pro-Black teachings and rejection of colonialism.

 Zulu-Shona African Man With Salon-styled dreadlocks.
 In the Shona language, locs translate to mhotsi.

 Maasai warriors in Kenya are known for their long, thin, red dreadlocks, dyed with red root extracts or red ochre (red earth clay).
 The Himba women in Namibia are also known for their red-colored dreadlocks.
 Himba women use red earth clay mixed with butterfat and roll their hair with the mixture.
 They use natural moisturizers to maintain the health of their hair.
 Hamar women in Ethiopia wear red-colored locs made using red earth clay.
 In Angola, Mwila women create thick dreadlocks covered in herbs, crushed tree bark, dried cow dung, butter, and oil.
 The thick dreadlocks are dyed using oncula, an ochre of red crushed rock.
 In Southern, Eastern, and Northern Africa, Africans use red ochre as sunscreen and cover their dreadlocks and braids with ochre to hold their hair in styles and as a hair moisturizer by mixing it with fats.
 Red ochre has a spiritual meaning of fertility, and in Maasai culture, the color red symbolizes bravery and is used in ceremonies and dreadlock hair traditions.

 Historians note that West and Central African people braid their hair to signify age, gender, rank, role in society, and ethnic affiliation.
 In many tribes, it is believed braided and locked hair provides spiritual protection, connects people to the spirit of the earth, bestows spiritual power, and enables people to communicate with the gods and spirits.
 In the 15th and 16th centuries, the Atlantic slave trade saw Black Africans forcibly transported from Sub-Saharan Africa to North America and, upon their arrival in the New World, their heads would be shaved in an effort to erase their culture.
-Enslaved Africans spent months in slave ships and their hair matted into dreadlocks that European slave traders called "dreadful."